Miracle Cure for Alcoholism

 out to a warehouse where old records were stored.
 They promised to

-send him Mrs. C’s file.
+send him the lady's file.

-Once the packet came from Paris,
+Once the packet came from Paris, he

-treatment he had prescribed so long before would have cured her of
+he had prescribed so long before would have cured her of

 alcoholism.
 Nonetheless, he decided to investigate further.
 He had